 Being of good pagan Greek stock, which you may or may not gather from my name, which is Tegan, or my hair which is blonde, or even my eyes, which are brown, the folkways my mother and grandmother taught me seemed the best way of handling that.
 Not to say I believed in ghosts then, or that they did.
 Their point of view was, if you need to do a few rituals to settle your nerves, go for it.
 They'll help you get started on cleaning and make things smell better anyway.
 And if there happens to be real ghosts who will be appeased or soothed by them, well then, the bases are covered.
 So that's the course I followed.
 Never expecting to bump into real ghosts.
 The gently sorrowful Victorian era lady, who does her embroidery by moonlight in the front room on Sundays, the tipsy and cheerful gardener who patiently clips back nonexistent rosemary bushes on Thursday mornings, and the extreme athlete who sits at the bottom of the stairs each late Saturday evening, carefully wrapping a battered knee and rattling off his healed injuries, metal screws and the odd plate.
 They surprised me the first few times I saw them, but they aren't scary.
 Except for the Victorian lady, who seems to be waiting for someone, the other two just don't seem to quite understand they're dead yet.
 Maybe.
 Even if they did, I doubt they'd leave.

 It took a few years after being deposited in my dusty corner office, but the staff is solid and cohesive now, and they still work well together.
 The students who work the circulation and reference desks part time have had an amazing part in that.
 Most of the time, they're science students, believe it or not.
 Not library science majors.
 They know the place like the backs of their hands, and all the little spots desperate students tend to sequester high demand books when the reserve room system hasn't caught up with them.
 When some request defied even my twenty years knowledge of the place, one of the students on duty invariably knew, or knew someone who did.
-The full-time staff have nicknamed them the Pseudo-Google, analogous to a hybrid of the search engine and the Borg.
-All the serious science students become assimilated to the Pseudo-Google, because they pretty much live in the library at certain seasons.
+The full-time staff have nicknamed them the Hybrid-Mechanism, analogous to a hybrid of a search engine and the Borg from Star Trek.
+All the serious science students become assimilated to the Hybrid-Mechanism, because they pretty much live in the library at certain seasons.

 So there I was, removing wheelbarrowfuls of rotten concrete from the basement floor, pushing them up the ramp through the back basement door, around the corner of the house, and up another ramp to deposit each one in the back of my pickup truck.
 After eight loads or so, it became clear that the floor had been roughly lined with large, flat stones that seemed far too thick and regular to be cobbles, and too solid and heavy to be those slabs people use in their gardens sometimes.
 The basement floor underneath all this was just packed dirt, and when the climate was wetter it must have been a bit soggy.
 Not a good thing.
 I'd have to round up my archaeology buddies to dig it out to bedrock or at least deep enough to put in a liner and lay a good floor.
 Then the concrete began to come neatly off those smooth slabs, leaving nothing but a thick coating of dust.
 Which was a job for the vacuum cleaner.